Inger Stevens: Personal life

-Stevens's first husband was her agent Anthony Soglio, to whom she was married from 1955 to 1957.
+Stevens's first husband was her agent, Anthony Soglio, to whom she was married from 1955 to 1957.

 In January 1966, she was appointed to the advisory board of the UCLA Neuropsychiatric Institute by California governor Edmund G. "Pat" Brown.
 She also was named chairman of the California Council for Retarded Children.
 Her aunt was Karin Stensland Junker, author of The Child in the Glass Ball.

-After Stevens's death, Ike Jones, the first black person to graduate from UCLA's School of Theater, Film and Television, revealed that he had secretly married Stevens in 1961 in Mexico.
-Some doubted Jones's claim because of the lack of a marriage license, the maintenance of separate homes and the filing of tax documents as single people.
-However, when Stevens's estate was being settled, her brother Carl O. Stensland confirmed in court that Stevens had hidden her marriage to Jones "out of fear for her career."
-Los Angeles Superior Court Commissioner A. Edward Nichols ruled in Jones's favor and named him administrator of her estate.
-A photo exists of the two attending a banquet together in 1968.
+After Stevens' death, Ike Jones, the first black graduate of UCLA's School of Theater, Film, and Television, alleged that he had secretly married Stevens in Mexico in 1961.
+Some doubted Jones' claim because of the lack of a marriage license, the maintenance of separate homes, and the filing of tax documents as single people.
+However, when Stevens' estate was being settled, her brother, Carl O. Stensland, confirmed in court that Stevens had hidden her marriage to Jones "out of fear for her career."
+Los Angeles Superior Court Commissioner A. Edward Nichols ruled in Jones' favor and named him administrator of her estate.
+A photograph exists of the two attending a banquet together in 1968.

 Death

-On the morning of April 30, 1970, Stevens's roommate and companion Lola McNally found Stevens on the kitchen floor of their Hollywood Hills home.
-According to McNally, Stevens opened her eyes, lifted her head and tried to speak but was unable to utter any sound.
+On the morning of April 30, 1970, Stevens' roommate and companion Lola McNally found Stevens on the kitchen floor of her Hollywood Hills home.
+According to McNally, Stevens opened her eyes, lifted her head, and tried to speak, but was unable to utter any sound.
 McNally told police that she had spoken to Stevens the previous night and had seen no signs of trouble.
 Stevens died in the ambulance on the way to the hospital.
 On arrival, medics removed a small bandage from her chin that revealed a small amount of fresh blood oozing from a cut that appeared to have been a few hours old.
-Los Angeles County coroner Dr. Thomas Noguchi attributed Stevens's death to "acute barbiturate poisoning" and the death was eventually ruled a suicide.
+Los Angeles County coroner Dr. Thomas Noguchi attributed Stevens' death to "acute barbiturate poisoning" and the death was eventually ruled a suicide.